Look Who’s Drinking the Digital Coolaid

 Please feel free to comment on this.
 I’d love to see if I’m the only one who thinks these findings are slightly generalist.

-2 Responses to "Generation V: Majority of Internet Users are Lurkers!"
+2 thoughts on “Generation V: Majority of Internet Users are Lurkers!”

 P.